 I use the Midori web browser on my phone.
 From there, I navigated to Wutsearch, customized it, and set it as my homepage.
 Below, you can see how it looks on a phone:

-Everything worked the same on my mobile device as desktop, except for one thing – I could not drag and drop the search engines to reorganize them (this may just be me and my set-up, people with different experiences may note them in our Guestbook).
+Everything worked the same on my mobile device as desktop, except for one thing – I could not drag and drop the search engines to reorganize them.
 Thus, they displayed in the order that they appear in the search engine selection menu.
 By default on my phone, three search boxes can be accessed at a single point without scrolling.
 For that reason, I think that Wutsearch is best for having three search engines readily available on a mobile device.

 Additional Notes About Wutsearch